-Facebook exec on improving platform: ‘There are certain things only lawmakers can do’
+Facebook’s Nick Clegg on improving platform: ‘There are certain things only lawmakers can do’

 Facebook Vice President Nick Clegg said Sunday that his company is counting on Congress to take action that will change how his social networking platform does its business.

-In the aftermath of a Senate hearing featuring bitter criticism from former Facebook data scientist Frances Haugen, Mr. Clegg, former deputy prime minister of the U.K. and leader of the Liberal Democrats, told ABC’s “This Week” that there are some things only the government can do.
+In the aftermath of a Senate hearing featuring criticism from former Facebook data scientist Frances Haugen, Mr. Clegg, former deputy prime minister of the U.K. and leader of the Liberal Democrats, told ABC’s “This Week” that there are some things only the government can do.

-“I think if there’s any silver lining to this week, it’s that maybe now we can move beyond the slogans, the soundbites, the simplistic caricatures, and actually look at solutions and yes, and of course, regulation,” Mr. Clegg said.
+“I think if there’s any silver lining to this week, it’s that maybe now we can move beyond the slogans, the sound bites, the simplistic caricatures, and actually look at solutions and yes, and of course, regulation,” Mr. Clegg said.
 “There are certain things that only lawmakers can do: Only lawmakers can amend Section 230, only lawmakers can introduce federal privacy legislation, only lawmakers can introduce laws to protect our elections and so on.
 And that’s not a substitute for the responsibility that Facebook has got.”

-At last week’s hearing, Ms. Haugen and Sen. Richard Blumenthal, Connecticut Democrat, compared the social media company to Big Tobacco companies with regard to their alleged knowledge of their products’ harms to children.
+At last week’s hearing, Ms. Haugen and Sen. Richard Blumenthal, Connecticut Democrat, compared the social media company to Big Tobacco companies with regard to their alleged knowledge of their products’ harm to children.

 The Facebook executive called such a comparison an “extremely misleading analogy.”